iamitshri/number-to-roman-numeral/README.md

 - Sonar Cloud Dashboard
   - https://sonarcloud.io/dashboard?id=iamitshri_number-to-roman-numeral&branch=main

-## Development principles <a name="methodology"></a>
+## Error Handling <a name="error"></a>
-- Swagger is used as API documentation
-- GlobalExceptionHandler is used to handle and log exceptions centrally
+- GlobalExceptionHandler.java is used to handle and log exceptions centrally
+- Service method validates input parameters

+## Development Principles <a name="methodology"></a>
+- Dependencies are injected using constructor injection
+- Controller delegates calls to services
+- Strategy Pattern: interface is created for Integer to Roman conversion
+    - In the future, adhering to Open Closed Principle, we can swap out implementations
 - IntegerToRomanNumeralController has two endpoints with version v1 and v2
     - Version is added to rest endpoint for safer future upgrades without braking downstream clients
     - Version 1: /v1/romannumeral only supports query parameter
     - Version 2: /v2/romannumeral supports (min and max) or query but not both

+## Tests <a name="tests-1"></a>
+- Unit Tests
+  - Service class is tested for all the  valid input range
+    - AbstractIntegerToRomanNumeralTest.java
+      - This class has a method to read the excel file
-- Interface is created for Integer to Roman conversion
+    - Valiadation for Integer to Roman
-  - In the future, adhering to Open Closed Principle, we can swap out implementations
+      - Test Data: Excel file is created with number in range [1-3999] to roman representation
+      - Integer to Roman integer implementations is validated by reading this file and comparing actual vs expected
+  - Controller is independently unit tested by mocking service class
+- Integration Test
+  - Application Context initialization is checked
   - For controller testing, Mockito is used to mock service class, to test controller independently

 ### Extension 1 <a name="extension-1"></a>
 - Following services implement solution for extension 1